Ping764/ChronoState/README.md

 ### Switching states.
-When changing states, if a state is currently executing, ChronoState will wait for it to reach the 'idle' status (i.e., after it completes the Enter coroutine).
-Once idle, it will run the Exit coroutine for the current state and wait for it to finish.
-After that, the newly requested state will begin executing its Enter coroutine.
+When changing states, if a state is currently executing, ChronoState will wait for it to reach the 'idle' status (i.e., after it completes the 'Enter' coroutine).
+Once idle, it will run the 'Exit' coroutine for the current state and wait for it to finish.
+After that, the newly requested state will begin executing its 'Enter' coroutine.

 Note that the ```:ChangeState(NewState: string, ...any)``` function is asynchronous and **does not yield**.
 Your code will continue running without waiting for the state change to complete.

-Also be aware that if you call ChangeState again while a previous state change request is still pending, the new request will overwrite the previous one.
+Also be aware that if you call ```ChangeState``` again while a previous state change request is still pending, the new request will overwrite the previous one.
 ```luau
 StateController:ChangeState('Attack')
 task.wait(1)